Persistent homology for low-complexity models: Enclosing Balls

 for $1\leq i<j\leq k$, then

+where $B_r(\vct{x})$ denotes the closed ball of radius $r$ around $\vct{x}$.
 This, in turn, is equivalent to $\rho(Y)\leq \rho(X)$, and applied to $\vct{y}_i=f(\vct{x}_i)/(1+\e)$ implies the upper bound in Theorem~\ref{thm:equivalence}.
 The lower bound follows similarly.
 The proof of Theorem~\ref{thm:equivalence} can therefore be seen as an alternative (and more direct) derivation of this intersection property without any restriction on $k$.
 The Kirszbraun intersection property has been used in~\cite{bauer2017dynamical} to study sampled dynamical systems.

 The proof of the Kirszbraun intersection property given in~\cite{gromov1987monotonicity} is of independent interest, as it is based on the intuitive observation that the volume of the intersection of balls centered at a finite set of points increases as the points move closer together (see also~\cite{gordon1995volume} for variations on this theme).
 This observation also suggests a connection to Slepian's Lemma from the theory of Gaussian processes~\cite{Ledoux1991}.
 In fact, Theorem~\ref{thm:equivalence} can be derived from Slepian's Lemma, as we show next.
 One version of Slepian's Lemma, as stated in~\cite{M:11} and~\cite[Appendix B]{effective}, is as follows.